pulkitcs/web-development/image-slider/README.md

 ## Requirement

 - Create an Image Slider for srolling through Images
-- Image slider should also have an carousel
+- Image slider should also have a carousel

 ## Getting Started